RPowell-C/Reader/README.md

 # Installation
 clone this repo
-cd into it
+cd into it,
-install gcc
+install gcc,
+then,

 gcc main.c
 and BOOM